Doug Korn: Career

+Doug Korn founded Victor Capital Partners, a private equity firm, in late 2015.
+He serves on the boards of Victor portfolio companies including Adventure Ready Brands, Coats Company, CODEGREEN, and SLIPNOT and previously was Chairman of PrimaLoft, which was sold to Compass Diversified for $530 million in 2022.

-Korn founded Victor Capital Partners, a private equity firm, in late 2015.
-Korn was an investment partner at Irving Place Capital (formerly Bear Stearns Merchant Banking) from 1999 through July 2015 and was a Senior Advisor to Irving Place Capital from July 2015 to July 2017.
+Korn was an investment partner at Irving Place Capital (formerly Bear Stearns Merchant Banking) from 1999 through July 2015 and was a senior advisor to Irving Place Capital from July 2015 to July 2017.
 His former portfolio company boards at Irving Place Capital and Bear Stearns Merchant Banking include Aearo Technologies, Chromalox, CH4 Energy II, Ironshore Insurance, Playcore, Reddy Ice, Victor Technologies, and Vitamin Shoppe.

-Previously, Korn was a co-founder of Eos Partners, LP, serving as a managing director from 1994 to 1998.
+Previously, Doug Korn was a co-founder of Eos Partners, LP, serving as a managing director from 1994 to 1998.
 He also served as a vice president at Blackstone Group after beginning his career in investment banking at Morgan Stanley & Co.

+Victor Capital acquired The Coats Company, a manufacturer and service of tire changing equipment, from Vontier Corporation for $72.5 million in January, 2024.

+In January 2021, Victor invested in SLIPNOT, the leading provider of metal non-slip surface technologies to prevent slip and fall injuries.

 In October 2019, Victor Capital announced the acquisition of businesses which offer commercial real estate owners an array of services related to building code, zoning, and land use compliance and inspection as well as sustainability, energy management, and decarbonization.

 In January 2019, Victor Capital announced the acquisition of Tender Corporation, which sells a range of branded consumer products in safety, preparedness, and first aid.
 Tender Corporation changed its name to Adventure Ready Brands in June, 2020.

 In October 2017, Victor Capital announced the acquisition of Primaloft, a materials science company specializing in synthetic insulations and fabrics.
 In October 2018, PrimaLoft received the Product of the Year top prize at the Outdoor Retailer Innovation Awards in Denver, Colorado for PrimaLoft Bio, the first biodegradable synthetic insulation for outerwear.